Image matt the monkey, Flickr

-Tick season is now upon us & it is time for all cat and dog owners to be alert to these potentially fatal parasites.
-This article looks at how to check for ticks, preventing ticks, symptoms of tick poisoning & how to safely remove ticks from your pet.
+Tick season is now upon us and it is time for all cat and dog owners to be alert to these potentially fatal parasites.
+This article looks at how to check for ticks, preventing ticks, symptoms of tick poisoning and how to safely remove ticks from your pet.

 Prevention of ticks: